spacemeshos/docs/docs/start/integration.md

 :::info

 We are currently working on the new version of the Spacemesh API.
 It is currently available as `v2alpha` but we strongly recommend doing any new integrations with it.
 The old version `v1` will be deprecated afterwards.
 The API description is available [here](https://github.com/spacemeshos/api/tree/master/spacemesh/v2alpha1).
-There is also public instance exposing the JSON-RPC api at `mainnet-api.spacemesh.network`.
-Please refer to publicly available [API documentation](https://mainnet-api.spacemesh.network/docs).
+There is also a public instance exposing the JSON-RPC api at `mainnet-api.spacemesh.network`.
+For more information, please refer to the publicly available [API documentation](https://mainnet-api.spacemesh.network/docs).

 :::